LLM Reference

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and Phi-3 Mini 4k at 45.7, with Claude Sonnet 4.5 ahead by 40.3 points.
-The largest visible gap is 40.3 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and Phi-3 Mini 4k at 45.7, with Claude Sonnet 4.5 ahead by 40.3 points; Google-Proof Q&A has Claude Sonnet 4.5 at 83.4 and Phi-3 Mini 4k at 40.9, with Claude Sonnet 4.5 ahead by 42.5 points.
+The largest visible gap is 42.5 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on vision: Claude Sonnet 4.5, multimodal input: Claude Sonnet 4.5, reasoning mode: Claude Sonnet 4.5, function calling: Claude Sonnet 4.5, tool use: Claude Sonnet 4.5, and structured outputs: Claude Sonnet 4.5.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.